ngs-doo/dsl-json/README.md

 ### Limits

-Library has various limits built-in to protect against malicious input:
+Library has various configurable limits built-in to protect against malicious input:

  * default of 512 digits
  * default of 128MB strings